 Where HVAC Technicians Are in High Demand

-HVAC technicians are in demand across the United States, but even more so in Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states employ the greatest number of HVAC workers and are dealing with explosive construction growth.
+HVAC technicians are needed across the United States, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the greatest number of HVAC workers and are dealing with major construction growth.
 Here’s why:

 - Illinois: Companies flocking to the Chicago area.